 In conclusion, when it comes to choosing the correct flue size for a water heater, the decision depends on multiple factors such as the manufacturer’s recommendations, type of fuel used, and local codes.
 Typically, 3 inch flues are recommended for most gas-fired water heaters while 4 inch flues are usually required for oil-fired water heaters.
 Ultimately, the best approach is to follow the manufacturer’s instructions and adhere to any applicable local regulations when selecting the correct size flue for a water heater.

-- ABS Vs PVC For Drain Pipe: Get The Main Difference In 2023
+- J Bolt Vs Anchor Bolt: Get The Main Difference In 2026